sureshmaidaragi1919/ComposeLazyColumn/README.md

-# ComposeLazyColumn with MVVM
+# Android Compose with MVVM

-Its simple application  to replace Android recyclerview with LazyColumn from Android-Compose, built on MVVM architecture What used here
+Its a simple application  to replace Android recycler view with LazyColumn from Android-Compose, built on MVVM architecture What used here

-### This app basically help to achieve not to depend on Recyclerview and Recyclerview viewholder to show list of items using compose

-1. Retrofit to make API calls
+1. **Retrofit** to make API calls
-2. Hilt dependency to get DI
+2. **Hilt** dependency to get DI
-3. Used ViewModel
+3. Used **ViewModel**
-4. Used Coroutine to do job in different thread
+4. Used **Coroutine** to do jobs in different threads
-5. Android-Compose to create UI's
+5. **Android-Compose** to create UI's
 6. No xml codes 100% compose
-7. Pull to refresh
+7. **Pull to refresh**
-8. Compose Multiple Permission Request
+8. **Compose Multiple Permission** Request

+This app basically helps to achieve not depend on Recyclerview and Recyclerview viewholder to show list of items using compose

 ### Preview